viking-sudo-rm/StackNN/README.md

 # StackNN
-A PyTorch implementation of differentiable stacks for use in neural networks.
-Inspired by [Grefenstette et al., 2015](https://arxiv.org/pdf/1506.02516.pdf).
+A PyTorch implementation of several differentiable datastructures for use in neural networks.
+A differentiable datastructure is a version of a conventional datastructure whose interface can be connected to a neural network.
+Our stacks, queues, and dequeues are inspired by the formalism presented by [Grefenstette et al., 2015](https://arxiv.org/pdf/1506.02516.pdf).
+We also implement several different neural network architectures using these datastructures and provide code for tasks that they can be trained on.

 Please report any bugs in the GitHub issues tracker.

+## Contributing

+This project is managed by Computational Linguistics at Yale.
+We welcome contributions from outside in the form of pull requests.

 ## Dependencies